Diminished Value Claims After an Injury Car Accident

 Insurance Companies Fight Diminution in Value Claims

-Most California Lawyers Don’t Handle Diminished Value Claims
+Why Don't All Lawyers Handle Diminished Value Claims?

-Insurance companies get away with it here in California because most attorneys do not handle diminished value claims.
-Lawyers don't handle them because either (1) they don't know that owners of damaged, but repaired, cars have a right to this compensation, or (2) the claims aren't worth enough money to justify their involvement in a claim that they know the insurance company will vigorously fight.
+In California, many insurance companies get away with denying diminished value claims because most attorneys do not handle these types of cases.
+Many lawyers don't handle them because either (1) they don't know that owners of damaged, but repaired, cars have a right to this compensation, or (2) the claims aren't worth enough money to justify their involvement in a claim that they know the insurance company will vigorously fight.